1950 Maryland Terrapins football team

 The 1950 Maryland Terrapins football team represented the University of Maryland in 1950 college football season as a member of the Southern Conference (SoCon).

 Maryland was led by fourth-year head coach Jim Tatum, who Time magazine called "the most successful major college coach in the game" during his nine-year tenure at College Park.
 To date, Tatum remains the winningest Maryland football coach of the modern era, with a winning percentage of 0.819.
 The team was led on the field by sophomore quarterback and future Heisman Trophy runner-up Jack Scarbath who made his first career start in the season-opener.

 The highlight of the season was Maryland's upset victory over second-ranked Michigan State, 34–7, in what was that team's only loss of the season.
-Two weeks later, however, the Terrapins' bowl game hopes were ended with a Homecoming defeat at the hands of North Carolina State.
+Two weeks later, however, the Terrapins' bowl game hopes were ended with a homecoming defeat at the hands of NC State.